mokkabonna/vue-vuelidate-jsonschema/README.md

 ```

 We can with confidence also create data properties for **added** and **nodefault**. allOf acts in a way as a extension of the base schema.

+However for the **not** validator we don't consider the default values, we always scaffold with undefined as the value.
+We don't want any default values in a not schema to be filled in, since they are likely to be valid against the not schema, and therefore invalid against the main schema.

 ## Supported json schema validation rules